syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 N> The `SfDataPager.visibleItemsCount` property default value is 5.

-The following code example illustrates using `SfDataPager` with the data grid control:
+The following code example illustrates using `SfDataPager` with the datagrid control:

 {% tabs %}
 {% highlight Dart %}